fregolente/COVID-19-TweetIDs/README.md

 # COVID-19-TweetIDs

- **We have run into a few minor issues with our servers.
-Tweet IDs for this week (1/18/22) will be uploaded ASAP.
-Thank you for your patience and understanding!**

 The repository contains an ongoing collection of tweets IDs associated with the novel coronavirus COVID-19 (SARS-CoV-2), which commenced on January 28, 2020.
 We used the Twitter’s search API to gather historical Tweets from the preceding 7 days, leading to the first Tweets in our dataset dating back to January 21, 2020.
 We leveraged Twitter’s streaming API to follow specified accounts and also collect in real-time tweets that mention specific keywords.
 To comply with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), we are only publicly releasing the Tweet IDs of the collected Tweets.
 The data is released for non-commercial research use.